-More recently, California's legislature has proposed bills related to increasing the minimum wage for workers, spending requirements and increased disclosure.
+Effective October 2024, California law SB525 increased the minimum wage for healthcare workers.
+However, the law will only impact SNFs upon passage of a companion bill imposing minimum direct spending requirements upon SNFs.
+For the 2023-2024 California legislative session, this minimum spending bill took the form of AB1537 and, as of October 2024 has been placed in suspense without further action.
+A future bill may still be passed that would trigger SB525's requirements for healthcare workers in SNFs to receive higher minimum wages.
 As discussed in Item 1., Government Regulation, these proposed bills would create new and costly obligations on our independent subsidiaries if they became law and if enacted, would adversely affect our business, operations, and profitability.